“It’s time for a revolution!” She hollered out, pumping her fist up in the air with determination.

 “No, Alaura.
 We don’t belong at that house we belong here alongside you.”

-“Yeah, we want to help you show the people above, our people, that you are not the evil monsters that they claim you are.”
+“We want to help you show the people above, our people, that you are not the evil monsters that they claim you are.”

 “No, I can’t allow that!”
-Alaura denied as the fear for her friends and her love escalated, “If anything were to happen to any of you because of me I would never be able to forgive myself!”
+Alaura denied as the fear for her friends and her love escalated.
+“If anything were to happen to any of you because of me I would never be able to forgive myself!”

 “But we’d feel horrible if we didn’t fight alongside you like good friends should.
 You are a good friend Alaura, you’ve always done your best to help us when we needed it so allow us to return the favor.”